i-Vertix/glpi-modifications/README.md

     - `read/write` permissions on the `<glpi root>/public/pics/favicon.ico` file
     - `read/write` permissions on the `<glpi root>/public/pics/logos` directory
     - `read/write` permissions on **all files** inside of `<glpi root>/public/pics/logos` directory
+    - In case you are using SELinux, you must verify that your apache/webserver user has the permission to `chmod` his own files (necessary to uninstall the plugin correctly)

    Here are some prepared commands for you to execute from the **glpi root directory**, presuming your webserver user is already the owner of all relevant files and directories: